U.S. flag

 What is MANE?

-The MANE project - The Matched Annotation from the NCBI and EMBL-EBI (MANE) is a collaborative project that aims to converge on human gene and transcript annotation and to define a genome wide set of representative transcripts and corresponding proteins (when applicable) for human genes.
-Each MANE transcript represents an exact match in exonic regions between a Refseq transcript and its counterpart in the Ensembl/GENCODE annotation such that the two identifiers can be used synonymously.
+The MANE project - Matched Annotation from the NCBI and EMBL-EBI (MANE) was originally planned as a collaborative project that aims to converge on human protein-coding gene and transcript annotation for a genome wide set of representative transcripts and corresponding proteins (when applicable).
+Each MANE transcript represents an exact match in exon coordinates, coding region, and sequence between a Refseq transcript and its counterpart in the Ensembl/GENCODE annotation such that the two identifiers can be used synonymously.
 Further, a MANE transcript matches GRCh38 reference genome assembly perfectly and is chosen based on biologically relevant criteria such as transcript expression levels and conservation of coding regions.
-Currently, the deliverables of the project include:
+In the last two years, clinically relevant non-coding genes have been added to MANE based on reports in literature and feedback from collaborating groups.
+Currently, the following products are provided in MANE datasets:

 MANE Select: The MANE Select set consists of one transcript at each locus across the genome that is representative of biology at that locus.
 This set is useful as a universal standard for clinical reporting, as a default for display on browsers and key genomic resources, and as a starting point for comparative or evolutionary genomics.
 MANE Select transcripts are identified using computational methods complemented by manual review and discussion.